The Office of Student Life:

 All flyers and advertisements using the NOVA logo, or the Northern Virginia Community College name must adhere to the NOVA college-wide Visual Identity Guidelines.
 For a review of the Visual Identity requirements for NOVA College fliers please refer to the Wordmark Guidelines on the Marketing and Communications website.

-Please allow for a week prior to the time you wish to have the flier posted to insure enough time for any corrections or revisions required.
+Please submit fliers a minimum of two weeks prior to the time you wish to have the flier posted to ensure adequate posting time.

 All flyers must be approved and stamped by Student Life (located in